Noé Sow: Professional career

 On 26 June 2020, Sow signed his first professional contract with Pau FC.
 Sow made his professional debut with Pau in a 0-4 Ligue 2 loss to EA Guingamp on 30 July 2022.

+On 11 July 2024, Sow signed a one-season contract with Sion in Switzerland, with an option to extend.

 Personal life

-Born in France, Sow is of Senegalese descent.
+Born in France, Sow holds French and Senegalese nationalities.